 During a progressive relaxation session, practitioners start at one end of their body, usually their feet, and work through the whole body.

 Some forms of progressive relaxation require someone to tense and then relax muscles.
 Others encourage a person to visualize a wave, drifting over their body to release tension.

 Progressive relaxation can help to promote generalized feelings of calmness and relaxation.
 It may also help with chronic pain.
 Because it slowly and steadily relaxes the body, some people use this form of meditation to help them sleep.

 Mindfulness is a form of meditation that urges practitioners to remain aware and present in the moment.
-Rather than dwelling on the past or dreading the future, mindfulness encourages awareness of a person’s existing surroundings.
+Rather than dwelling on the past or dreading the future, mindfulness encourages awareness of an individual’s present surroundings.

 Crucial to this is a lack of judgment.
-So, rather than reflecting on the annoyance of a long wait, a practitioner will simply note the wait without judgment.
+To illustrate, rather than reflecting on the annoyance of a long wait, a practitioner will simply note the wait without judgment.